takipipo/stak/README.md

 Message Custom Schema

 Message schema can be extended.
 Default schema is provided as following.
+Each message is stored within specific **Tenant** represented by `tenant_key` and specific inbox represent by `inbox_key` default is "DEFAULT".
+These key information is omitted from the response payload to save transfer.

 ```json
 {